 Amith Ananthram

 I'm a PhD candidate in Computer Science at Columbia University, advised by Professor Kathleen McKeown.
-My work explores vision-language models, in particular the strengths and limitations of different approaches to multimodal alignment.
+My work explores vision-language models, in particular the strengths and limitations of language-mediated vision.
 Most recently, my focus has been on detailed image description with an emphasis on works of art.

 Before returning to graduate school I built financial products at Stripe and Wealthfront as a full-stack software engineer.
 I led cross-functional projects that delivered thoughtful experiences with rigorous technical solutions.
 I enjoy building reliable, maintainable systems that drive value for end users.